robfallows/tunguska-reactive-aggregate/README.md

 - `collection` is the Mongo.Collection instance to query.
 - `pipeline` is the aggregation pipeline to execute.
 - `options` provides further options:
+  - `autoObserver`: Set to `false` to disable the automatic addition of an observer on the base collection.
+The default value is `true`, which provides backwards compatibility for the majority of aggregations. :hand: However, note that when the observer is automatically added it will make use of the deprecated options `observeSelector` and `observeOptions` (see below).

+    The recommended approach is to set this option to `false` and ensure the required cursor is specified in the `observers` array.

   - `aggregationOptions` can be used to add further, aggregation-specific options.
-See [standard aggregation options](http://mongodb.github.io/node-mongodb-native/2.2/api/Collection.html#aggregate) for more information.
+See [standard aggregation options](http://mongodb.github.io/node-mongodb-native/3.1/api/Collection.html#aggregate) for more information.
   - `clientCollection` defaults to the same name as the original collection, but can be overridden to send the results to a differently named client-side collection.
   - `observers`: An array of cursors.
 Each cursor is the result of a `Collection.find()`.
-Each of the supplied cursors will have an observer attached, so any change detected (and based on the selection criteria in the `find`) will re-run the aggregation pipeline.
+Each of the supplied cursors will have an observer attached, so any change detected (based on the selection criteria in the `find`) will re-run the aggregation pipeline.
   - `debounceCount`: An integer representing the number of observer changes across all observers before the aggregation will be re-run.
 Defaults to 100.
+Used in conjunction with `debounceDelay` to fine-tune reactivity.
   - `debounceDelay`: An integer representing the maximum number of milli-seconds to wait for observer changes before the aggregation is re-run.
 Defaults to 100.
+Used in conjunction with `debounceCount` to fine-tune reactivity.

   The following parameters are **deprecated** and will be removed in a later version.
 Both these parameters are now effectively absorbed into the `observers` option and if required should be added as a cursor (or another cursor) to the array of cursors in that.
+Setting either of these to anything other than the empty object `{}` will result in a deprecation notice to the server console.
   - ~~`observeSelector` can be given to improve efficiency.
 This selector is used for observing the collection.
   (e.g. `{ authorId: { $exists: 1 } }`)~~
   - ~~`observeOptions` can be given to limit fields, further improving efficiency.
 Ideally used to limit fields on your query.